 Commissions can be daunting When I was first approached to create a painting to commemorate the 600 year Centenary of the Royal Latin School in Buckingham I was simultaneously excited and nervous.
 600 years is a significant number You have to get it right and … Continue readingRoyal Latin @600 – Painting a Commission

 Ever revisit a place and realise you’ve changed?
+I need to find reference for painting Manchester so I revisit many old haunts.
 It’s a surreal moment, you remember how you were, and that person is still in you.
-But you’ve learnt and grown from experiences since you left.
-The artist’s journey can be like that.
-You create a piece … Continue readingPainting Manchester – Revisiting old haunts.
+But you’ve learnt and grown from experiences … Continue readingPainting Manchester – Revisiting old haunts.

 Some paintings happen as a result of chance encounters.
 On my way to the Society of Women Artists Exhibition in June I decided to get my phone out, as it was a glorious evening.
 Leaving Trafalgar square, a large group of policemen on bicycles headed … Continue readingBobbies on Bicycles – Creating a Painting.